upspin/upspin/doc/security.md

 The basic idea is to choose a random number as an encryption key K, use AES to encrypt the data, and store the encrypted data in the storage server.
-Then, we encrypt K again, repeatedly using the private key of each potential reader of the file.
+Then, we encrypt K again, repeatedly using the public key of each potential reader of the file.
 We store those encrypted keys in the `DirEntry` for the item along with a digital signature of the data.